ArbenKqiku/arbenkqiku.github.io/_posts/2026-02-07-decision-frameworks.md

 Most R courses focus on syntax and functions.
 This course focuses on using R to build decision-ready analyses that can withstand stakeholder scrutiny.

 # The Decision Framework Checklist
-- **Define the Alternatives**: Explicitly state the specific options you are evaluating.
+- **Define the Alternatives**: Explicitly state the options you are evaluating.
-- **Establish Your Proxies**: Determine exactly how you will measure Potential (opportunity size) and Efficiency (execution quality), rather than relying on tool defaults.
+- **Establish Your Proxies**: Determine exactly how you will measure Potential (opportunity size) and Efficiency (execution quality).
 - **Use Independent Dimensions**: Make sure your measures of Potential and Efficiency are not mathematically or logically linked.
 If a change in one metric automatically moves the other, you are double-counting the same signal.
 - **Align With the Primary KPI**: Make sure that doing well on both axes would actually move the company’s main goal forward.
 If it wouldn’t, you are measuring success in a way that doesn’t really matter.
 - **Integrate Strategic Context**: Consult stakeholders to identify the organizational constraints or incentives that shift priorities such as a sudden need for volume over margin.